droppenheimer27/CameraBasedEvacuation/README.md

 However, there's a bit of a dilemma here: adding such persistence could introduce delays.
 This system is designed for real-time analytics, and any extra acknowledgment or queuing could significantly increase latency.
 The solution, therefore, needs some clarification and a decision between maintaining accuracy and reducing latency.
 The choice depends heavily on the throughput of the system.

 Given that this is an evacuation system, accuracy is likely more critical than speed.
 In an emergency situation, we can't afford to miss even a single update on the number of people in a zone.
-So, after weighing both sides, it seems like the more accurate approach is probably the right one here, even if it means a little more latency.
+So, after weighing both sides, it seems like the higher-accuracy approach is probably the right one here, even if it means a bit more latency.

 That said, this is something that would need to be fine-tuned in a production-ready version, but for now, since this is just a demo, the solution doesn’t include the persistence mechanisms.
 I’ve considered the trade-offs, but in the case of an evacuation system, accuracy should likely take precedence.